mohanadevaraj/CodeAlpha_SocialMediaApp/README.md

 - Create posts with **text content** (up to 1000 characters)
 - Optionally attach an **image via URL**
 - Character counter while typing
-- Delete your own posts
+- Delete your own posts (also cleans up related comments & likes)
 - Posts display **author info, timestamp, likes, comments**

 ### ❤️ Like System
 - Toggle like/unlike on any post
+- Likes stored as individual documents in a dedicated `likes` collection
 - Live like count updates instantly
 - Heart icon changes color when liked

 ### 💬 Comments
 - Add comments to any post
+- Comments stored as individual documents in a dedicated `comments` collection
 - Delete your own comments
 - Comments show **author, text, and time**
 - Collapsible comment section per post

 ### 👥 Follow System
 - Follow or unfollow any user
+- Follow relationships stored as individual documents in a dedicated `follows` collection
 - **Home Feed** shows posts only from users you follow
 - Followers and Following lists are clickable and viewable
 - Follow button updates instantly on profile page